This article teaches techniques to construct a circuit that can convert solar energy into AC electricity for a home.

 What is a Solar Inverter Circuit with Charger:

-The primary components of such a circuit include a solar charge controller, an inverter and a battery bank.
+The main parts of this kind of circuit are solar charger controller, an inverter and a battery bank.

 Parts List: